marshomics/shufflonfinder/README.md

 `04_phava/IRs_combined_remapped.tsv` contains all detected inverted repeats with coordinates translated back to the original contigs.

-`06_shufflon_windows/` holds the final output: one GFF+FASTA file per candidate shufflon region, each containing the IR features, overlapping CDS features, and the corresponding DNA sequence.
+`06_shufflon_windows/` holds the final output: one GFF+FASTA file per candidate shufflon region, containing IR features, overlapping CDS features, and the corresponding DNA sequence.

 ## HMM profiles

-The bundled `hmms/` directory contains 41 profiles from Pfam, PANTHER, TIGRFAM, Gene3D, PIRSF, and other databases, selected for their association with shufflon recombinases, pilus tip adhesins, and related mobile genetic element components.
+The bundled profiles (41 total) come from Pfam, PANTHER, TIGRFAM, Gene3D, PIRSF, and other databases, selected for their association with shufflon recombinases, pilus tip adhesins, and related mobile genetic element components.

 A protein counts as a hit if it scores at or above `--bitscore` against any profile.
 Proteins matching multiple profiles are deduplicated at the flanking extraction step so each genomic locus is scanned for IRs exactly once.